sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 * Threshold for signal detection and rejection criteria
   * Too strict: wasted the real signal
   * Too loose: more noise
-  * Too many phtons at one time indicate multiple molecules = false positive, poorly localized
+  * Too many photons at one time indicate multiple molecules = false positive, poorly localized
-* Structual averaging: reducing noise by a series of images (time info. -> spatial info.)
+* Structural averaging: reducing noise by a series of images (time info. -> spatial info.)
 * Pair correlation analysis and molecular cluster analysis (not randomly distributed particles)
 * Single molecule tracking
 * 3D localization by encoding z information into the optic system